borgbackup/borg/docs/faq.rst

 Can I copy or synchronize my repo to another location?
 ------------------------------------------------------

 Yes, you could just copy all the files.
+But you generally do not want to do that.

-Make sure you do that while no backup is running.
+First, make sure you do that while no backup is running.
 If you copy a repository while a backup is running, the lock held will be present in the copy.
 Thus, before using borg on the copy from a different host, you need to use :ref:`break-lock` on the copied repository, because Borg is cautious and does not automatically remove stale locks made by a different host.

 So what you get here is this: